 Maintaining internal plumbing

 Many health care facilities have at least one institutionally operated cafeteria.
 Some facilities have additional third-party operated restaurants on site.
 And although hospitals may be making an effort to keep fat and oils in foods to a minimum, foodservice operations like that inevitably produce grease.

 If the hospital has a traditional concrete grease trap, sitting somewhere outside, the grease-laden effluent from each of the kitchens could travel hundreds or thousands of feet before getting pretreated.

 The problem with that?
-The hospital’s internal plumbing can get clogged with accumulated grease, potential causing back-ups.
+The hospital’s internal plumbing can get clogged with accumulated grease, potentially causing back-ups.
 Every time a pipe must be opened or cleaned out, maintenance costs increase.

-Though the cafeteria’s 40 gallon per minute interceptor was getting cleaned manually every shift by kitchen staff, that wasn’t enough to beat the grease that 1,500 daily meals produced.
+Though the cafeteria’s 40-gal.-per-minute interceptor was getting cleaned manually every shift by kitchen staff, that wasn’t enough to beat the grease that 1,500 daily meals produced.

 And it’s not just cleanup costs and health care concerns.
 Like any facility with a commercial kitchen, a hospital that discharges grease into the local municipal sewer system can face costly and embarrassing fines.